Mission Critical Institute blog post: How to Negotiate the Best Cyber Job Offer

 Research Your Worth

 Browse PayScale, Glassdoor, and similar job sites for the typical average salary of the cyber position you’re interested in.
 For example, a Google search for “cybersecurity risk manager average salary” results in several hits, including here and here.
-Notice that some sites offer a free salary report, matched to the experience, education, and skills you provide, to help you identify your worth in the market.
+Notice that some sites offer a free salary report, matched to the experience, education, and skills you provide, to help you identify you’re worth in the market.

 When inquiring about salary, a job candidate typically has three primary choices: